awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ### Introduction

-This guide demonstrates how to integrate OAuth authentication with Medplum using SwiftUI and ASWebAuthenticationSession.
+This guide demonstrates how to integrate OAuth authentication with Medplum in SwiftUI and ASWebAuthenticationSession.
 OAuth is an open standard for access delegation, commonly used to grant websites or applications limited access to user information without exposing credentials.

 ## Medplum OAuth Flow